trimstray/nginx-admins-handbook/doc/RULES.md

 # Place it at the beginning of the configuration file to prevent mistakes:
 server {

+  # For ssl option remember about SSL parameters (private key, certs, cipher suites, etc.);
-  # Add default_server to your listen directive in the server that you want to act as the default:
+  # add default_server to your listen directive in the server that you want to act as the default:
   listen 10.240.20.2:443 default_server ssl;

   # We catch: